LoyolaChicagoBooks/unoapi/_sources/05-parallel/parallel.rst.txt

 - SIMD—(pronounced “sim-dee”) single instruction stream–multiple data stream: These machines typically are used to process arrays.
 A single processor fetches instructions and broadcasts those instructions to a number of data units.
 Those data units fetch data and perform operations on them.
 The appropriate programming language for such machines has a single flow of control (like a Von Neumann language), but has operations that can operate on entire arrays, rather than on individual array elements.
 The hardware needs ways in which data units will not execute some operations based on tests of their own data (e.g., so that some units can turn off for the then and others for the else parts of if-then-else statements), and it needs to let the control unit read the and or the or of the results of data tests at the data units (e.g. to know when all units have finished executing a while loop).

-MISD—multiple instruction stream–single data stream: It’s not totally clear what machines fit into this category.
+- MISD—multiple instruction stream–single data stream: It’s not totally clear what machines fit into this category.
 One kind of MISD machine would be designed for fail-safe operation; several processors perform the same operations on the same data and check each other to be sure that any failure will be caught.
+(An early system that worked in this manner was the `Tandem <https://en.wikipedia.org/wiki/Tandem_Computers>`__).

   Another proposed MISD machine is a systolic array processor.
 Streams of data are fetched from memory and passed through arrays of processors.
 The individual processors perform their own operations on the streams of data passing through them, but they have no control over where to fetch data from.

 MIMD machines are divided into two varieties: shared memory and distributed memory.